Sign In

 Yes, seemingly as long as you can vouch for your transferable skills and what makes you passionate about both disciplines!

-How can I show off my skills?
+As an assistant or trainee how can I show off my skills?

 In offering to help as much as possible - the more you can help with, the more you will prove your competence and slowly team member’s trust in your ability will grow.